docsforadobe/premiere-plugin-guide/docs/importers/getting-started.rst

 If the each clip has more than one source file (such as audio channels in separate files), the importer should also set canCopy and support *imCopyFile*.
 Otherwise, the Project Manager will not know about the other source files.

-External files, such as textures, logos, etc. that are used by an importer instance but do not appear as footage in Project panel, should be registered with Premiere Pro using the File Registration Suite during *imGetInfo8* or *imGetPrefs8*.
+External files, such as textures, logos, etc. that are used by an importer instance but do not appear as footage in Project panel, should be registered with Premiere Pro using the :ref:`universals/sweetpea-suites.file-registration-suite` during *imGetInfo8* or *imGetPrefs8*.
 Registered files will be taken into account when trimming or copying a project using the Project Manager.

 ----